 The Turbine Supervisory Instrumentation or TSI includes those measurements which monitor the behavior of the rotor train assembly.
-These include the speed, vibrations, axial position and differential expansion of the turbo set.
+These include the speed, vibrations, axial position, and differential expansion of the turbo set.

-What is TSI ?
+What is TSI?

-Turbine Supervisory Instrumentation (TSI) Monitors some important parameters which directly or indirectly are linked & predict the healthiness of turbine.
+Turbine Supervisory Instrumentation (TSI) Monitors some important parameters which directly or indirectly are linked & predict the healthiness of the turbine.

 - Shaft Vibration